Medically Reviewed by Esteem Dental And Orthodontic Team on July 17, 2024

 Comparison Between Dentures and Implants

 If cost is a significant concern for you, you should be made aware of the substantial cost differences between dentures and implants.
 Typically, an implant for an individual tooth will cost $1,600.
 However, a set of upper or lower jaw dentures will also cost about $1,600 each.
 This means that the dentures are far less expensive.
+One of the main dentures’ pros is their affordability and the fact that they are a non-invasive tooth replacement option.

 Dentures also do not require surgery, while implants require a handful of office visits to the dentist.
 Additionally, dentures are more likely to be readily available than implants, and they can be removed throughout the day for any reason.
 Their ease of removal also simplifies the cleaning process for these dental tools.
+Many patients start with a removable denture and later transition to dental implants for improved comfort and function.

 Contact Esteem Dental to Schedule a Consultation With Our Talented Team